Java-class/TR-Candlestick/README.md

     - High price
     - Low price
     - Close price timestamp (last incoming quote in time chunk)
-    - Compute timestamp (time of compute candlestick)
+    - Compute timestamp (time of computed candlestick)

 ## Compute Algorithm

-The basic idea behind the computing algorithm is storing all instrument and quote those are listened by websocket and store it on Redis.
+The basic idea behind the computing algorithm is storing all instruments and quote those are listened to by websocket and store it on Redis.
-Redis is High-Available Database Server, It's fast and scalable with cluster so we can store incoming data as soon as they received.
+Redis is a High-Available Database Server, It's fast and scalable with cluster, so we can store incoming data as soon as they are received.
 Another Process under this algorithm is, there is a scheduled job service and its run every minute.Besides its configurable and based on desired time chunk (in this sample time chunk is a minute).